inet-framework/inet/showcases/visualizer/canvas/spectrum/doc/index.rst

 upwards slower on the spectrogram).
 Note the change in saturation on the different sides of the spectrogram as the probe is dragged closer to each transmitting host.

-The blue signal blocks on the spectrograms of ``host2`` and ``host4`` represents both transmitted signals before being received.
-When ``host2`` and ``host4`` starts receiving their respective signal, the blocks turns to a combination of green and red.
+The blue signal blocks on the spectrograms of ``host2`` and ``host4`` represent both transmitted signals before being received.
+When ``host2`` and ``host4`` start receiving their respective signal, the blocks turn to a combination of green and red.
-At ``host2``, the right side of the signal block is green, the left is red; at ``host4``, it's the other way around, because the two hosts are receiving different signals.
+At ``host2``, the right side of the signal block is green, the left is red; at ``host4``, it's the other way around because the two hosts are receiving different signals.

 When the transmissions are over, the signal blocks change from green/red to blue at the transmitting hosts, as the signals are no longer transmitted.
 When the end of the signal